loosolab/biodaten23-24-scATAC-clustering/wp2/README.md

 #### 1.1 Marker Lists:
 - Marker lists represented as Pandas DataFrames, stored in YAML files as "key.yaml"
 - YAML format as Two Column Style --> The First column is the "Marker" (gene) and the second column is the  "Info" (cell type)
-- "key.yaml" consists of two main sections: metadata and marker_list
-- whitelist attribute needs to be run first to avoid data inconsistencies
-- Marker identifiers: Ensembl ID or GeneSymbol

 #### 1.1.1 Adding marker lists: step-by-step
 - This section is explained in detail in file: submit_new_marker_list_notebook.ipynb (please see codes section)